Elias Díaz Player Props: Rockies vs. Astros

-On Tuesday, Elias Diaz (.278 on-base percentage in past 10 games, 59 points below season-long percentage) and the Colorado Rockies face the Houston Astros, whose starting pitcher will be Brandon Bielak.
-First pitch is at 4:10 PM ET.
+The Colorado Rockies, including Elias Diaz (.257 on-base percentage in past 10 games, 75 points below season-long percentage), battle starting pitcher J.P.
+France and the Houston Astros at Minute Maid Park, Wednesday at 2:10 PM ET.

 Elias Díaz Game Info & Props vs. the Astros